 Of course, if you want to pick up a personal paper shredder for home use, it is up to you how much noise you can withstand.

-We always advise to turn off your paper shredder when you’re not using it.
-This is better for your safety and that from others but it also helps to reduce energy costs.
-But if you are shredding multiple times a day it can be quite annoying to turn on nad off the shredder every time.
+We always advise you to turn off your paper shredder when you’re not using it.
+This is better for your safety and that of others, but it also reduces energy costs.
+But if you are shredding multiple times a day, it cannot be enjoyable to turn on and off the shredder every time.

-So, to solve the ‘problem’ you can look for a paper shredder with energy saving technology.
-This technology sets your paper shredder in an energy saving mode when it is not in use, also known as a stand-by or sleep mode.
-In this mode the energy consumption of the shredder is as low as possible.
-Again, if you’re done shredding for the day it is better to turn the machine off completely.
+So, to solve the ‘problem’ you can look for a paper shredder with energy-saving technology.
+This technology sets your paper shredder in an energy-saving mode when it is not used, also known as a standby or sleep mode.
+In this mode, the energy consumption of the shredder is as low as possible.
+Again, if you’re done shredding for the day, it is better to completely turn the machine off.